-When we say Growth, we mean helping campers build positive, healthy, and productive dispositions.
-Learning is all about practicing skills that are critical to success in the 21st Century.
+When we say Growth, we mean helping campers grow four specific skills that are critical for success in the 21st Century.
+Learning is all about keeping their minds active during the summer through unique elective programs.
 And Fun is something we do all day every day at camp.
 Growth and Learning don’t happen without Fun, and we don’t consider camp a success unless we have achieved all three.

-Just like any skill, transfer skills are developed through practice, and we make sure that campers get plenty of practice.
-All of our activities are designed with at least one transfer skill in mind, and usually more than one.
+Just like any skill, the 4 C's are developed through practice, and we make sure that campers get plenty of practice.
+All of our activities are designed with at least one of these skills in mind, and usually more than one.
 If a counselor wants to try a new activity at camp, we make sure they can articulate how it will help campers practice a particular skill.
 The best part is that campers are typically having so much fun that they don't even notice that they are practicing critical skills!

 Fun: We Can't Seem To Stop Having Fun!

 Of course, none of the above actually happens at camp if campers aren't having fun while doing it.
 Fortunately we can make sure that every day at camp is full of fun!